checkiAU/checkiAU.github.io/docs/index.md

 Data is securely stored within Australian servers and can be reviewed by the place of visit up to 56 days.

-Contact-tracing personally-identifiable information is automatically deleted after 56 days.
+Personally-identifiable contract tracing—information is automatically deleted after 56 days.